1885 - 1916

 By 1901 the family are living at 40 Akenside Street, Bootle.
 David is 13 and lives with his parents and brother Robert who is aged 10.
 His father is now 49 years of age and employed as a dock labourer, whilst his mother is 46 years of age.

-At he time of the 1911 census the family are living at at 5 Norfolk Place, Seaforth.
+At he time of the 1911 Census the family are living at 5 Norfolk Place, Seaforth.
 David is 22 and employed as a newsagent’s clerk, he lives with his parents and his brother Robert who is now aged 20 and employed as a labourer.
 His parents advise that they have been married 36 years and have had 8 children of whom 6 have survived.

 David enlisted in Liverpool and was serving with the 20th Battalion of The King's Liverpool Regiment as Private 39279 when he died of wounds at No.37 Casualty Clearing Station on 21st March 1917, aged 28.